asigalov61/Tegridy-MIDI-Dataset/README.md

 # Tegridy-MIDI-Dataset

-Highest Quality Multi-Instrumental Dataset for effective, quick, and precise Music AI model training.
+Highest Quality MIDI Multi-Instrumental Dataset with Dynamics for effective, quick, and precise Music AI model training.

 Description is coming soon and the dataset is also going to be improved and updated soon.